Yel1oww/WinLightOptimizer/README.md

 - Disables Live Tiles notification push
 - Disables Windows Ink Workspace
 - Sets GPU power transition latency values to their minimum (1ms) — prevents the GPU driver from introducing delays during D3 power state transitions
-- **Disables UAC entirely** — see warning above.
-Zero performance benefit but included as many gaming tools and anti-cheat systems interact more reliably without UAC elevation prompts

 ---

 ### Step 4 — CPU Tweaks
 - **Win32PrioritySeparation = 42 — long quantum, variable, maximum foreground boost.
 Value 2 (Windows default) favours input latency and is better for competitive shooters.
 Value 42 uses longer CPU time quanta per thread, giving better raw FPS in CPU-heavy engines.
 Tested on Black Desert Online: +50 FPS with 42 over 2 (270 vs 320).
 For open world or simulation-heavy games, 42 wins on frames.
 For competitive shooters prioritising input latency, consider 2
-- **CPU idle states disabled** — prevents the processor from entering C-states between frames, eliminating the latency spike when a core wakes from deep sleep.
-Increases idle heat and power draw — acceptable on a desktop, noticeable on a laptop
 - **CsEnabled = 0** — disables Connected Standby / Modern Standby, required on some Windows 11 systems before custom power plans can be selected
 - **Power Throttling disabled** — stops Windows from deprioritising threads it considers background work, which can incorrectly throttle game threads on hybrid-core CPUs